Back to docsNew4 min read

 In this guide

-- Spot the events that increase or decrease Ready to Assign automatically.
+• Understand the events that increase or decrease Ready to Assign automatically.

 Ready to Assign tracks the portion of your budgeted cash that still needs a job.
 When it reads zero, every unit is pointed at a category.
 If it is positive you still have decisions to make.
 If it slips negative, you have assigned more money than you actually have.